How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 Tips to Try:

 If Netflix has a black screen, try restarting the TV by unplugging it from the power socket for at least two minutes.
-You can also try updating the Netflix app, restarting your device, resetting the Smart Hub, or clearing the cache of the Netflix app.
+You can also try updating the app, restarting your device, resetting the Smart Hub, or clearing the cache of the Netflix.

-Netflix Not Loading on Samsung TV can be caused by a weak internet connection, an expired plan, or an active VPN.
-To resolve this issue, check your internet connection, disable your VPN, restart your device, and verify the validity of your Netflix subscription.
+Netflix not loading on Samsung TV can be caused by a weak internet connection, an expired plan, or an active VPN.
+To resolve this issue, check your internet connection, disable your VPN, restart your device, and verify the validity of your subscription.

 Solution for Samsung Smart TV Netflix not working Video